 - Pain medicine: Your child may need medicine to take away or decrease pain.
 Know how often your child should get the medicine and how much.
 Watch for signs of pain in your child.
 Tell caregivers if his pain continues or gets worse.
 To prevent falls, stay with your child to help him get out of bed.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your child's forearm, wrist, and hand.
 The pictures may show if he has broken a bone.
-He may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
+He may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your child's forearm, wrist, and hand.
 An MRI may show if he has broken a bone.
 Your child may be given a dye to help the pictures show up better.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his body.

 - Cast or splint: Your child may need to wear a splint or cast to keep the bones from moving while they heal.

 - Surgery: During surgery, wires, screws, or metal plates may be used to hold the broken bones in the correct place.
 A bone graft may also be placed into spaces between or around the fracture.
 The bone may be taken from another part of your child's body or from a donor.